 Sunil Madhav Sen

-His subjects were Nepalese women, Bhutia boys, ordinary life, the dispossessed, the Quit India movement, the Bengal famine, gods and goddesses, and the terror and beauty of children’s dreams.
-His works are part of collections at the National Gallery of Modern Art, New Delhi, the Library of Congress, U.S.A., New York Public Library, and Bradford Museum.
+His works are housed in major collections such as the National Gallery of Modern Art, New Delhi, the Library of Congress (USA), the New York Public Library, and the Bradford Museum.

 JCCA Exhibitions